burtonsamograd/sxc/README.md

 --------

     - transpilation from .sxc to .c sources
-    - macros
-    - source line gdb debugging of original sources (currently broken)
+    - source line gdb debugging of original sources

 Building
 --------